 Here is a piece of advice for drivers, Respect the Cyclist.

-Motorcycles are vehicles having identical rights as that of any transportation on a California road or highway.
+Motorcycles are vehicles having identical rights as that of any transportation on a Florida road or highway.

 - Allow the biker a whole lane of travel.